diardomarendikrista/dayabase/README.md

 # DayaBase

-DayaBase is a modern, lightweight, and self-hostable Business Intelligence (BI) tool designed to help you connect to your databases, run raw SQL queries, and visualize the results instantly.
+DayaBase is a self-hostable Business Intelligence (BI) tool designed to help you connect to your databases, run raw SQL queries, and visualize the results instantly.
 It's built with a focus on simplicity and performance, inspired by tools like Metabase.

 This project is a monorepo containing both the backend API and the frontend client.